benmneb/vomad.life/content/chiang-mai-food.md

 What is the gold standard for assessing the best restaurant in any given city?
 The one you find yourself going back to the most.
 And looking back on our stay, it was definitely Vegan Heaven 2 where we ate more than anywhere else, and with good reason.

-<prominent-img src="chiang-mai-food/veganheaven-banner"></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/veganheaven-banner"></prominent-img>

 We were living here just when this place opened up, and it wasn't even listed on Google Maps when we started going.
 If you haven't already guessed, it is part of growing chain of restaurants all owned by a budding local business woman whose name and face, despite being on every menu at all her restaurants, I can't remember right now.
 But I would give her a warm embrace if I saw her in the street for what she's created here.

 Her chain started in 2008 with "A Taste From Heaven", a mostly vegan-friendly vegetarian restaurant also in the Old Town.
 From there she spread out to start the original "Vegan Heaven", a 100% vegan version of her first restaurant with almost the exact same menu, located just to the east of the Old Town on the infamous Loi Kroh Rd.
 If you can fight your way past the touchy-feely lady-boys and other sex workers, I'd say it's worth checking out if you're already over that way, but otherwise, head over to the more peaceful and authentic feeling Old Town and dine at the superior second location, appropriately called Vegan Heaven 2.

-<prominent-img src="chiang-mai-food/veganheaven-brownie" caption="The best chocolate brownie cake you'll ever eat.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/veganheaven-brownie" caption="The best chocolate brownie cake you'll ever eat.
 So tender.
 So moist.
 So chocolatey!
 Pictured here with vanilla (or is it coconut?) ice cream.
 All 100% vegan of course."></prominent-img>

 What's the difference between these restaurants you might be asking?
 Not much.
 But still enough that once we went to Vegan Heaven 2, we never went back to the other location once.